MuslumYilmaz/travel-app/readme.md

 - develop an app which allows user to enter a city and date and update display UI with city, country and weather information for the appropriate date

+### File structure

+- Client folder holds all the view, style and js folders.

+- in client/js tripClass.js defines a class to store the last generated trip on localStorage
+- calculateDay.js calculates days left to trip and returns it.
+- apiHandler.js handles the request coming from the user.
+- app.js handles update user interface

+- Server folver handles server requests to the server.

 ### Project Requirements

 - utilize [GeoNames.org](https://www.geonames.org/) API to fetch location data